Data-driven Algorithms for Dimension Reduction in Causal Inference

 \section{Effect of school achievements on acute complications of type 1 diabetes mellitus}

-We investigate the effect of low compulsory school grades on acute complications of Type 1 Diabetes Mellitus (T1DM) and compare the estimated effects when controlling for the original set of covariates and the subsets of covariates obtained by the algorithms described in Section 2.
+Type 1 Diabetes Mellitus (T1DM) is a complex autoimmune disease typically diagnosed in childhood or adolescence and can lead to deadly complications.
+For children with this disease it is important to regulate the blood sugar levels.
+As the individuals become older this task largely falls on the individuals themselves.
+Poor management of T1DM can cause acute complications such as ketoacidosis or coma.
+Considering the school achievements as a proxy for the individuals ability to manage their disease we investigate the effect of low compulsory school grades on acute complications of T1DM.
+We compare the estimated effects when controlling for the original set of covariates and the subsets of covariates obtained by the algorithms described in Section 2.
 In the Swedish Childhood Diabetes Register (SCDR), all children 0-15 years of age diagnosed with T1DM in Sweden are registered since 1977 \cite{diab}.
 By linkage to the Longitudinal Integration Database for Health Insurance and Labour Market Studies, the Inpatient Register, the Swedish Register of Education and the Multigenerational Register, a range of socioeconomic, demographic, and other variables are available for the children as well as their parents.